AdrianForsythe/AdrianForsythe.github.io/_pages/cv.md

   * IQAP Learning Outcomes conducted a survey of Alumni and current students, analyzed responses, and summaries results to board of external reviewers.
 * Co-President of the McMaster Biology Graduate Student Society, 2017 - 2018 academic year
   * I coordinated social events for other Graduate Students  and members of Faculty in the Biology department: Biology Graduate Research Day 2018.
-* SIAM Consulting 2018-current
+* SIAM Consulting 2018-2020
   * An advisor for the McMaster chapter of the Society of Industrial and Applied Mathematics (SIAM).
-  * I advise other researchers with projects using bioinformatics tools in Unix, statistical analysis in R, and LaTex. https://siam.mcmaster.ca/consulting.html
+  * I advised other researchers with projects using bioinformatics tools in Unix, statistical analysis in R, and LaTex. https://siam.mcmaster.ca/consulting.html
 * Overleaf Advisor (overleaf.com/advisors#!members)